Strategies for Human Resources and Security to Work as One to Enhance Workplace Safety

 Can you explain what you mean by ‘security is a team sport’?

 What I see is that we are working in silos a lot of times.
 When we sit down together, when we can incorporate safe practices in all of our professional worlds, then we are force multipliers for security.

 For example, virtually 100% of HR has detected deception in the application process, yet more than half of HR doesn’t even verify degrees or do some basic checks.
 One in ten identifies a red flag in an application and still hires them.
 I like to say, “Don’t paint a red flag green.”
 Once I started working more closely with the formal security folks, some of the amazing things I learned about statement analysis, interview techniques, and what we can do with due diligence play right into our hiring practices.
 We’ve immediately made them more secure and better just from the partnership we have.
 We would worry a lot less about disgruntled former employees if we just didn’t hire them in the first place.

 How do you nurture the partnership between security and HR so that both teams stay informed?

-We also did an online jeopardy game where security had its own column and we turned it into a fun game rather than just talking about policies that are irrelevant.
+We also did an online Jeopardy game where security had its own column, and we turned it into a fun game rather than just talking about policies that were irrelevant.
 Bring security in from day one so that employees know we take it seriously and that they have responsibility.
 Making security a part of our onboarding games sets the tone right away that we all work together to make everyone safer.